grafana/writers-toolkit/docs/sources/write/reuse-content/reuse-directories/index.md

 - Identify a directory of content that you want to reuse.
 - Identify any pages to exclude.
   Typically, excluded pages do not make sense in the context of the target directory.

+  {{< admonition type="warning" >}}
-  > **Warning:** Pages in the directory might have relative links to other pages that would be broken by their exclusion.
+  Pages in the directory might have relative links to other pages that would be broken by their exclusion.
-  > If the excluded page is replaced by another in the target directory, relative links will continue to work.
+  If the excluded page is replaced by another in the target directory, relative links continue to work.
-  > Otherwise, the broken relative links should be made absolute.
+  Otherwise, the broken relative links should be made absolute.
-  > That way, they will always refer to the page in the source directory.
+  Absolute links always refer to the page in the source directory.
+  {{< /admonition >}}

 ## Steps